mstop4/bomino/README.md

 **[Download for Windows, macOS, and Linux from itch.io](https://quadolorgames.itch.io/bomino)**

+## Changelog

+The version history of the game can be found here: https://github.com/mstop4/bomino/blob/main/CHANGELOG.md

 ## Bug Tracker
 If you have an bugs to report, create a new issue here: https://github.com/mstop4/bomino/issues